Cooking in the great outdoors: Our guide to choosing the right pot

-When we think of cooking over a wood fire, the image that often comes to mind is that of grilling over embers.
-However, after more than ten years of practicing bushcraft, camping, and cooking in the great outdoors, we have been able to discover with pleasure the extent of the possibilities that cooking over a pot can offer.
+When we think of cooking over a wood fire, the image that often comes to mind is that of grilling directly over the embers.
+However, after more than ten years of practicing bushcraft, bivouacking, and cooking in the great outdoors, we have happily discovered the wide range of possibilities that cooking in a cauldron can offer.

-Limits of the grid: little diversity and burnt fat
+The limitations of the grill: limited variety and burnt fat

-Grilling over a fire has an undeniable charm… but it has several major drawbacks:
+Grilling over a fire has an undeniable charm… but it also has several major drawbacks:

-- We are limited to dry cooking: meat, fish, vegetables, and we must prepare the side dishes in advance, which will often be reheated in a simple aluminum bowl.
-This considerably limits the diversity of cooked dishes.
+• We are limited to dry cooking methods: meat, fish, vegetables, and we have to prepare side dishes in advance, which are often reheated in a simple aluminum pan.
+This considerably limits the diversity of cooked meals.

-- It's impossible to make your own bread, so you have to resign yourself to eating it soggy, after being carried around for hours in a backpack.
+• It's impossible to bake your own bread, so you have to resign yourself to eating it soggy, after being carried around for hours in a backpack.

-- Animal fats fall onto the embers, producing fumes containing potentially carcinogenic substances.
+• Animal fats fall onto the embers, producing smoke containing potentially carcinogenic substances.

 The cauldron brings real diversity and a touch of originality to wood-fired cooking by offering a healthy alternative to grilling.

-- Make countless recipes: soups, stews, broths, slow-cooked dishes...
+• Create countless recipes: soups, stews, broths, simmered dishes…

-It's a true return to ancestral cuisine, rustic and yet incredibly rich and creative.
+It's a true return to an ancestral, rustic cuisine, yet incredibly rich and creative.

 Cast iron, iron or copper: which material for a cauldron?

-The material of the pot plays a decisive role in the quality of cooking.
+The material of the cauldron plays a crucial role in the quality of cooking.
 Here is a technical comparison based on our experience:

 Excellent heat distribution

-High thermal inertia: it stores heat and releases it gently and evenly
+High thermal inertia: it stores heat and releases it slowly and evenly

-Highly resistant to wood fire and intensive use
+Highly resistant to wood fire and heavy use

-Can last for decades if well maintained (seasoning)
+Can last for decades if properly maintained (seasoning).

 Lightweight but heats up too quickly, cools down quickly

-Excellent heat conductivity, but also cools very quickly.
-It is reactive to acidic foods (tomato, vinegar), and often requires a tin coating to prevent copper migration into the food.
+It has excellent heat conductivity, but also cools down very quickly.
+It reacts to acidic foods (tomatoes, vinegar) and often requires a tin coating to prevent copper migration into food.

 Too fragile for direct cooking in the embers.

-👉 Verdict: Cast iron is the best material for outdoor cooking in a pot.
+👉 Verdict: cast iron is the best material for cooking in a cauldron in the great outdoors.

-👉 Important: Demand cast iron that complies with European food contact standards!
+👉 Important: Demand a cast iron that complies with European food contact standards!

 What size cauldron should I choose?

-The size of the pot is crucial depending on the use.
-We tested different sizes, and here's what we found:
+The size of the cauldron is crucial depending on the intended use.
+We tested different sizes, and here are our findings:

-Allows you to cook a complete meal for 2 to 4 people (simmered dish, soup and even bread)
+Allows you to cook a complete meal for 2 to 4 people (stew, soup and even bread)

 Compatible with small, discreet lights.